 Throughout the year, TNT members give back to the community by doing volunteer projects.
 Our teens have an “Adopt- A-Road” through the Keeping America Beautiful Clean Commission in which the teens collect trash along Pine Avenue three times a year.
 This helps keep our town and housing site clean.
-The youth also perform at the Highlands Residential Services Christmas luncheon, visit area nursing homes to sing, help to sort Toys for Tots and take part in other volunteer opportunities.
+The youth also perform at the Highlands Residential Services Christmas luncheon and take part in other volunteer opportunities.

-Children in KIDS Matter — our new after-school reading program for grades K-4 in Cookeville’s Pine Avenue area — enjoy story time, reading games, arts, crafts, and are provided with a super snack.
+Children in KIDS Matter — our after-school reading program for grades K-6 in Cookeville’s Pine Avenue area — enjoy story time, reading games, arts, crafts, and are provided with a super snack.
 Participating children can check out books from our lending library.

 NAHRO Poster Contest